Jason Heller hired a company to clear out some poison ivy, and got horrible service. He was pissed.

 I wanted the managers to know that if they bought something, it didn’t matter how we would book it from an accounting perspective: they bought it.
 Business live on cash flow, and the impact of cash decisions is vitally important for managers to understand.

-To create my modified EBITDA, I simply added back in certain capital expenditures to my EBITDA figure to get an income statement that reflected actual cash spend, making it easier for everyone to understand.
+So we focused on fully-burdened EBITDA – adding back capital expenditures to the EBITDA figure to get an income statement that reflected something closer to actual cash spend, making it easier for everyone to understand.

-And then I got them all in room and we budgeted as a team.
+And then we got in room and budgeted as a team.

 Now, depending on your business, you can probably ignore the other pieces of advice here, but this last one is important.